m1cha1s/clock_and_time_reference/README.md

 ### Alarms

-Clock module also consists of two programmable alarms that, have independent outputs.
+Clock module also consists of two programmable alarms that have independent outputs.
 Each alarm can be programmed to trigger on a specific date and time or can operate cyclicly.

 ### Seven segment display